Moving an aircraft to the N (USA) registration

 i) If an SB (Service Bulletin) becomes an AD (Airworthiness Directive) then it becomes mandatory and must be implemented.
 The majority of ADs track between CAA/EASA and the FAA but there are still CAA ADs which the FAA has not mandated.
 Given that around 75% of the world's General Aviation is in the USA, this appears pointless regulation.
 However, the FAA is gradually implementing a process whereby mandatory SBs on European-manufactured aircraft are automatically converted into FAA ADs and thus the work must be done on such an aircraft even if it is N-reg - additional info here.
 This applies to future EASA MSBs only; it is not retrospective.

-j) The USA has filed some differences to ICAO on the medical front and has not imposed the audiogram requirement (reference here) which is required for a JAA CPL/ATPL or a JAA PPL/IR (it is not required for a plain JAA PPL).
-This unreasonable requirement means that a pilot with one perfect ear and one ear which doesn't meet the specification (a common enough condition especially among older people) cannot ever get a JAA IR - even though the headsets are monaural so one bad ear doesn't matter.
-JAA permits "demonstrated ability" but only on a renewal medical - this is ironic since all airline pilots who are actually working are flying on renewal medicals!.
+j) The USA has filed some differences to ICAO on the medical front and has not imposed the audiogram requirement (reference here) which is required for an EASA CPL/ATPL or a JAA PPL/IR (it is not required for a plain JAA PPL).
+This unreasonable requirement means that a pilot with one perfect ear and one ear which doesn't meet the specification (a common enough condition especially among older people) cannot ever get an EASA IR - even though the headsets are monaural so one bad ear doesn't matter.
+EASA permits "demonstrated ability" but only on a renewal medical - this is ironic since all airline pilots who are actually working are flying on renewal medicals!.
+12/2010: there is some hope here that this may change.

-k) In some situations where an aircraft is technically "rented" but not in the normal sense of the word (e.g. an individual owns a business which owns the aircraft, and the aircraft is rented back to the individual; this is a common procedure done under the UK Inland Revenue Benefit in Kind rules) an N-reg aircraft is legal if maintained under Part 91 rules, whereas a G-reg aircraft thus operated would arguably need to be maintained to a Transport CofA regime, and that is significantly more expensive (50hr checks, 150hr checks, all done by a JAR145 company, plus a lot of pointless maintenance) and is pointless given that the actual operation is identical to a fully privately operated aircraft flown by the very same pilot.
+k) In some situations where an aircraft is "rented out" but not to just anybody who turns up (e.g. an individual owns a business which owns the aircraft, and the aircraft is rented back to the individual; this is a common procedure done under the UK Inland Revenue Benefit in Kind rules) an N-reg aircraft is legal if maintained under Part 91 rules, whereas a G-reg aircraft thus operated would arguably need to be maintained to a Public Transport CofA regime, and that is significantly more expensive (50hr checks, 150hr checks, all done by an EASA145 company, plus a lot of pointless maintenance) and is pointless given that the actual operation is identical to a fully privately operated aircraft flown by the very same pilot.

-l) It's easier to find good freelance maintenance engineers to work on N-reg aircraft than on G-reg.
-This means you can assemble a group of very good people who you can trust.
-For the Annual you may still have to go to a large-ish firm (because of the amount of work involved, not many freelance engineers can do Annuals) but for everything else you can make sure that the job is done properly, preferably with you present and helping out.
-With a G-reg, and particularly if on a Transport CofA, you may have to use a certain kind of company and the problem with using a company is that it is harder to attribute bad workmanship to a particular individual.
+l) It is often easier to find good freelance maintenance engineers (FAA A&Ps) to work on N-reg aircraft than on EASA-reg (EASA66, plus a separate EASA Part M signoff).
+This means you can assemble a group of good people who you can trust.
+For the Annual you may still have to go to a large-ish firm (because of the amount of work involved, and the need for a hangar in which work is permitted by the hangar owner) not many freelance engineers can do Annuals) but for everything else you can make sure that the job is done properly, preferably with you present and helping out.
+With an EASA-reg, you practically speaking have to use a company and the problem with using a company is that it is impossible to attribute bad workmanship to a particular individual.
+This makes it easier to avoid the numerous crooked maintenance companies; one of many EASA Part M scams is pretending that the first Annual the company does on a particular aircraft needs a "back to birth" inspection of everything...

 n) There is a relatively straightforward regime for owner produced parts.
 This is particularly relevant for aircraft types where the original manufacturer is no longer producing the parts.
 In short, he owner can make the part, for his own aircraft only.
 However, this is not a free-for-all for making one's own bits; the part's manufacture and installation still requires to be documented and is likely to be queried by a subsequent buyer.
 URL local copy